niden-net/niden-net/_posts/2009-11-24-chromium-os-part-iii.md

 ---
 layout: post
-title: Chromium OS - Part III
+title: Chromium OS Part III
-tags: [chromium, chromium os, google, installation, linux, how-to]
+date: 2009-11-24T23:45:00.000Z
+tags:
+  - chromium
+  - chromium os
+  - google
+  - installation
+  - linux
+  - how-to
 ---
 Continued from [Part II](/post/chromium-os-part-ii)

 I had to shut the computer down because I had a train to catch.
 However booting up again the computer on the train and trying to enter the chroot environment produced some errors.
 It might very well be the fact that I do not have an Internet connection (at least a reliable one).